fhmwg/current-tags/stage2-essentials-overview.md

 # FHMWG Essential Metadata Recommendation 1 — Technical Summary

-This document is a technical summary of the essential metadata recommendations for family history media which may be found at <https://github.com/fhmwg/current-tags/blob/master/essential.md>.
+This document is a technical summary of the essential metadata recommendations for family history media which may be found at <https://github.com/fhmwg/current-tags/blob/master/stage2-essentials.md>.
 If there are any discrepancies between this summary and the full recommendations, the full recommendations apply.

+This recommendation is stage 2 in the Family History Working Group roadmap and represents a further iteration on the recommendations published in stage 1.

 ## Purpose

-This is a minimum standard for embedding family history metadata that enables the consistent capturing, sharing, interoperability and preservation of the "writing on the back of the photo" within the digital image itself in a machine-readable (non-visual) format.
+This is a recommendation for embedding family history metadata that is essential for the consistent capturing, sharing, interoperability and preservation of the data about what an image depicts – e.g. the traditional "writing on the back of the photo" – within a digital image itself in a machine-readable (non-visual) format.

+There are thousands of metadata properties in use in the wild today, many of which overlap in full or in part with other properties and many of which are incompletely specified and used in inconsistent ways.
+The primary goal of this recommendation is to identify and clarify the meaning of a small subset of these existing properties which we have identified as essential to family history.

+## Overarching principles

+1. **Don't Remove Metadata**.
+Even if the metadata is not a form you understand or is a duplicate of other fields, some other tool may have a use for it.
+Leave it in the file.

+2. **At Least These Fields**.
+There are hundreds of metadata properties and fields available, of which we recommend using just one.
+You are welcome to read and write as many of the other fields as you wish, as long as you also use the one we recommend.
+3. **Only Embed What You Collect**.
+You are only expected to embed family history data that you already collect from your users.
+You are not expected to collect any new data that is not already collected by your software.
+However, you may need to modify the format of the data you collect in order to align with these recommendations.

 Photo metadata may be writtten in one of three formats: